wp-plugins/mainwp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage all of your WP sites, even those on different servers, from one central dashboard that runs off from your own self-hosted WordPress install.
+Manage all of your WP sites, even those on different servers, from one central dashboard that runs off of your own self-hosted WordPress install.

 == Description ==